 very modern property with everything we needed as a comfortable base for our tour around the peninsula. it was spotlessly clean and well maintained. situated near the centre of Pwllheli.
 There are plenty of shops within walking distance (including 3 supermarkets) and the beach towns of Abersoch, Nefyn and Criccieth are a mere 15 to 20 minute car drive.
 We had a very relaxing break here.

 Michelle is an amazing host that over steps the boundaries to make sure your stay is as comfortable as possible, rooms are spotless but the bed is the big seller, home from home.
 Location is between Abersoch and Pwllheli 5mins by car, beach 5 min walk and 2 local friendly pubs.
+We will be staying there again no doubt

 The cottage was spotlessly clean and the beds were very comfortable.
 The milk, tea bags, Welsh cakes and Prosecco were a lovely additional treat.
 We loved the location.
 Beautiful view of the marina and less than 10 minutes stroll to Pwllheli town centre.